kexiZeroing/kexiZeroing.github.io/src/posts/dockerfile-for-a-nodejs-application.md

 ```

 ### Intro to Kubernetes
-Let's say you have an app which you have containerized.
+Let's say you have an app which you have containerized (Monoliths were broken into microservices).
 So you run a bunch of containers to serve your app to users.
 But how do you manage these different containers?
 This is where K8s comes to the rescue.
 Kubernetes is a container orchestration tool for managing production-ready containerized workloads and services that allows for declarative setup as well as automation.

 - **Pods**: A pod is a collection of one or more containers with common storage and network resources, as well as a set of rules for how the containers should be run.
 It is the smallest deployable unit that Kubernetes allows you to create and manage.
 Each pod has a unique IP address assigned to it.
 While you can't ping this IP address from outside the cluster, you can ping from within your Kubernetes cluster.